andyk/andyk.github.io/_posts/2023-03-30-list-of-autonomous-agent-work.md

 title: "List of Autonomous LLM Agent Projects"
 ---

 This is my scratchpad of interesting projects and products focused on taking LLMs and giving them the ability to do things.
-There is also a short summary of each project:
+There is also a short summary of each project.

 * [Toolformer](https://arxiv.org/abs/2302.04761), Timo Schick et al., Meta AI Research, Universitat Pompeu Fabra
 * [ReAct - Reasoning + Actions](https://ai.googleblog.com/2022/11/react-synergizing-reasoning-and-acting.html), Shunyu Yao et al., Google Brain